unbit/uwsgi-docs/rados.rst

 Step1: Ceph cluster and content
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If you want to try a minimsl Ceph instalation, you can follow this guide: http://ceph.com/docs/master/start/ note that you only need the OSD and MON daemons, the MDS are needed only for CephFS filesystems.
+If you want to try a minimal Ceph instalation, you can follow this guide: http://ceph.com/docs/master/start/. note that you only need the OSD and MON daemons, the MDS are needed only for CephFS filesystems.

 Once you get it running, you should have a configuration file (by default on /etc/ceph/ceph.con), and should be able to use the `rados` utility.